 - 200ml of water

 - 2 egg whites, stiffly beaten

-Put the sugar, zest and ½ cup of water into a saucepan and heat gently until the sugar is dissolved.
-Bring it to the boil and boil for 1 minute.
+Put the sugar, zest, and ½ cup of water into a saucepan and heat gently until the sugar is dissolved.
+Bring it to a boil and boil for 1 minute.
 Allow to cool and then add the lemon juice and the 200mls of water.
-Fold in the stiffly beaten egg whites, pour into a freezable container and stir regularly while you freeze it.
-(Or use an ice-cream maker.)
+Fold in the stiffly beaten egg whites, pour into a freezable container, and stir regularly while you freeze it.
+(Or use an ice cream maker.)

 - 1 box of couscous